NkosiMlaba/Facial-Recognition-Attendance-System/README.md

 # Facial-Recognition-Attendance-System

-## Project Description:
-My vision for this project is to create a facial recognition system that can be used in schools, universities, offices, and other places where attendance tracking is necessary.
-The system will use facial recognition technology to identify students or employees and record their attendance.
+A facial recognition system that can be used in schools, universities and offices where attendance tracking is necessary.
+The system uses facial recognition technology to identify and record attendance.

 ## Project Status ![Status](https://img.shields.io/badge/status-in%20progress-yellow)